 Carmenère makes delicious rich, fruity and soft structured lush wine, low in acidity and tannins with excellent colour and taste of bell peppers and coffee beans.
 It is this spicy taste which, I feel goes well with the Indian palate even more than the soft Merlots and complements spicy food which is not too hot.
 Due to lower tannins the wine does not require much ageing and can be drunk young and fresh, usually within 3-4 years.

-Many wine producing countries have their signature grapes, especially in the new world that help them promote their wines as a nation.
-Australia has its Shiraz, New Zealand its Sauvignon Blanc.
-Even South Africa has its Pinotage and Argentina is known as a country of Malbec.
-I am willing to bet that India will become known as a country of Sauvignon Blanc in the very near future with Sulla, Grover and many newer wine producers working hard on this varietal.
-Carmenère could and should be projected as a grape identified with Chile and become their country brand ambassador.
+Carmenère could and should be projected as a grape identified with Chile and become their country's signature grape.
 More and more producers are already labeling their wines as Carmenère, also known as Carmanelle or sold as Grand Verde and are taking its potential seriously.
-I have often suggested His Excellency to suggest it to the Chilean Associations of wine producers to promote this grape as the unique grape of Chile rather than hide behind the glory of a Merlot which is grown easily and I plenty in all wine producing countries and indeed regions.
+I have often suggested to His Excellency, the Ambassador of Chile to suggest it to the Chilean Associations of wine producers (Wines of Chile) to promote this grape as the unique grape of Chile rather than hide behind the glory of a Merlot which is grown easily and I plenty in all wine producing countries and indeed regions.
 Dedicated and knowledgeable that he is about the booming wine trade and the importance of wine exports for the Chilean economy, one hopes that he will be able to press this view on the producers.

 Meanwhile, here is a toast to His Excellency, Jorge Heine, and to our Chilean friends, especially those involved in producing value-for-money wines with a glass of Carmenère.